fgmacedo/python-statemachine/docs/guards.md

 Are like {ref}`guards`, but instead of evaluating to boolean, they are expected to raise an exception to stop the flow.
-It may be useful for imperative style programming when you don't want to continue evaluating other possible transitions and exit immediately.
+It may be useful for imperative-style programming when you don't want to continue evaluating other possible transitions and exit immediately.

 * Single validator: `validators="validator"`